-The Company entered into an eighty five (85) year water privatization agreement with the District to design, finance, construct, operate, and maintain the District's water system to provide water service to customers within the District's 24,000 acre Service Area.
+The Company entered into an eighty five year water privatization agreement with the District to design, construct, operate, and maintain the District's water system to provide water service to customers within the District's 24,000 acre Service Area.
 The District has reserved approximately 14,350 acre feet of water per year, together with surface reservoir storage capacity for the Company's use in providing water service to customers within the District's Service Area.
-In exchange for providing water service to customers within the District's Service Area, the Company will receive 95% of the District's water revenues remaining after payment of royalties to the State Land Board.
+In exchange for providing water service to customers within the District's Service Area, the Company will receive 95% of the District's water revenues remaining after payment of royalties to the State of Colorado Land Board.

-In January of 1997, the Company entered into an eighty five (85) year Waste Water Service Agreement with the District which provides for the Company to design, finance, construct, operate and maintain the District's waste water system to provide waste water service to customers within the District's 24,000 acre Service Area.
-In exchange for providing waste water service to customers within the

-District's Service Area, the Company will receive 100% of the District's waste water tap fees, and 90% of the District's waste water usage fees.
+In January of 1997, the Company entered into an eighty five year Wastewater Service Agreement with the District which provides for the Company to design, finance, construct, operate and maintain the District's wastewater system to provide wastewater service to customers within the District's 24,000 acre Service Area.
+In exchange for providing wastewater service to customers within the District's Service Area, the Company will receive 100% of the District's wastewater tap fees, and 90% of the District's wastewater usage fees.

-The Company will supply water and waste water services to customers within the 24,000 acres of property which constitute the boundaries of the District's Service Area.
-The District's Service Area is located in northeastern Arapahoe County, Colorado - a growing county bordering Denver, Colorado.
-Currently the majority of the property is undeveloped land, however portions of the property have been sold to an area home builder.
+The Company will supply water and wastewater services to customers within the 24,000 acres of property which constitute the boundaries of the District's Service Area.
+The District's Service Area is located in southeastern Arapahoe County, Colorado a growing county bordering Denver, Colorado.
+Currently the majority of the property is undeveloped land owned by the State of Colorado, however portions of the property have been sold to private interests.
 Development of the property is dependent on overall growth in the Denver metropolitan area.

-The development of the Rangeview Project is divided into two segments: one segment is the development and distribution of the Export Water Rights to Denver area water providers in need of additional water supplies; and the second, is the development of water and waste water service to customers within the District's 24,000 acre Service Area.
-During fiscal year 1997, the Company's revenues were generated by providing approximately 11 million gallons of water to customers within the District's Service Area.
-Through August 31, 1997, the Company has developed 4 wells together with transmission lines to deliver water to customers within the District's Service Area.
-Each water well is capable of producing approximately 80 gallons per minute.
+The development of the Rangeview Project is divided into two segments: one segment is the development and distribution of the Export Water Supply to Denver area water providers in need of additional water supplies; and the second, is the development of water and wastewater service to customers within the District's 24,000 acre Service Area.
+During fiscal year 1998, the Company's revenues were generated by providing approximately 17 million gallons of water to customers within the District's Service Area.

-Paradise Water Rights
+Paradise Water Supply

-In 1987, the Company acquired certain water rights, water wells, and related assets from Paradise Oil, Water and Land Development, Inc., which constitute the "Paradise Water Rights".
-The Paradise Water Rights include 70,000 acre feet of tributary Colorado River decreed water rights, a right-of-way permit from the United States Department of the Interior, Bureau of Land Management for the construction of a 70,000 acre foot dam and reservoir across federal lands, and four water wells ranging in depth from 900 feet to 1,800 feet.
+In 1987, the Company acquired certain water, water wells, and related assets from Paradise Oil, Water and Land Development, Inc., which constitute the "Paradise Water Supply".
+The Paradise Water Supply includes 70,000 acre feet of tributary Colorado River decreed water, a right-of-way permit from the United States Department of the Interior, Bureau of Land Management for the construction of a 70,000 acre foot dam and reservoir across federal lands, and four water wells ranging in depth from 900 feet to 1,800 feet.
 The water wells produce approximately 7,500 - 9,400 gallons per minute (which produce approximately 14,000 acre feet per well per year) with an artesian pressure of approximately 100 pounds per square inch.